------ Restitution Cases Against The Deutsche Reich**: 1955 onwards - Ingeborg raises several restitution cases against The Deutsche Reich regarding her Mother (Paula Goldfreund), Aunts (Margarete and Else) and Uncle (Hans Goldfreund).
+----- 1955 onwards: Restitution Cases Against The Deutsche Reich** - Ingeborg Hussein raises several restitution cases (with Erna Schwarz nee Goldfruend) against The Deutsche Reich regarding her Mother (Paula Goldfreund), Aunts (Margarete and Else) and Uncle (Hans Goldfreund).

 - Place during the War: Amsterdam, Meerhuizenpl 136, II, The Netherlands